Saúl Guarirapa: Club career

 On 30 May 2024, Sochi exercised their option to buy and signed a four-year contract with Guarirapa.

 On 12 September 2024, Guarirapa moved to CSKA Moscow on loan with an option to buy.

 On 29 September 2025, Guarirapa was loaned to Emirati club Sharjah for the 2025–26 season.

+On 25 February 2026, Guarirapa was loaned to Chinese Super League club Zhejiang FC.

 International career

 In June 2023, he took part in the Maurice Revello Tournament in France with Venezuela.

 Guarirapa made his debut for the Venezuela national team on 18 January 2025 in a friendly against the United States.